 These are the ten tips on how rulers or scales are used in photographing various forensic evidence.

 - Every evidence should be photographed with and without measuring scales and evidence identifiers.

 - Photograph all sides of the evidence.

 - Camera lens must be aligned perpendicular to the evidence, not the background surface.
-You may even use a tripod to align camera.
+You may even use a tripod to align the camera.

 - The length of the scales should be greater than the length of the evidence.

-- Sketches should be made on site or during reconstruction using photographs.
-Use only selected measurement units describing the middle, near corner, far-corner, etc. in sketches.
+- Sketches should be made on-site or during reconstruction using photographs.
+Use only selected measurement units describing the middle, near corner, far corner, etc. in sketches.

 - For bloodstain, use only metric scales (eg. millimeters/centimeters).
 Try to capture the blood pattern satellites around the main drops.